pierreloicq/Geotrek-admin/docs/synchronization.rst

 Synchronization filtered by touristic content categories
 --------------------------------------------------------

-In Geotrek-mobile, you can choose to also include touristic content per trek.
+If you use Geotrek-mobile, you have to include also touristic content per trek.
 You must specify ID categories :

 ::